 Designing jewelry is inspired by many emotions; the desire for beauty, the need for acceptance, and the want to display commitment.

-At Inclusive Jewelry, we are inspired by traditions, architecture, and cultures.
-We like to think that the finished product is more than just a piece of Jewelry, it has a story to tell.
+At Inclusive Jewelry, we are inspired by traditions, cultures and architecture.
+We like to think that the finished product is more than just a piece of jewelry, it has a story to tell.

 Her grandparents immigrated here and found a way to persevere, start their own business, and provide for their family.
 Tiffany at times in her career was thrown into projects with very little guidance so, like her grandparents, she became a self-starter who learned discipline and perseverance.

 She draws inspiration from art, cultures, travels, and her Chinese American family traditions.
 Those experiences helped shape her approach to digital design.
 She completes the process for Inclusive Jewelry by taking Esther’s designs and concepts creative visuals to tell the story and bring the brand to life.